magomimmo/modern-cljs/doc/tutorial-18.md

 lein ring server-headless
 ```

-> NOTE 5: At the moment don't worry about the `*WARNING*` messages you
+> NOTE 5: Don't worry about the `*WARNING*` messages you
 > receive during the CLJS compilation.
+Considering that older CLJS
+> builds don't define the `set-print-fn!` function in the `cljs.core`
+> namespace, the `clojurescript.test` lib defines it in the
+> `cemerick.cljs.test` namespace, but when you're running a newer CLJS
+> build that function is already defined.

 Next launch the `lein repl` task from a new terminal to run a new nREPL session.